seanmhall/seanmhall.github.io/README.md

 The scoring for the Numbers Round for the time being is entirely on the Honor System.
 There is also no way to check for possible solutions, for now.
 I'm sure somebody has written an algorithm to solve these already but I would like to do it myself.
 This feature will maybe appear in a future release.

 ## CONUNDRUM
 The letter counter next to the input box will light up red if you have invalid input.
 The number turning green indicates a *possible* correct answer (spefically, the letters you provided are all the same as the letters in the clue, but the order could still be wrong).
+The pool of words for conundrums came from http://www.mieliestronk.com/wordlist.html.
+I needed a separate word list for conundrums that didn't contain a million obscure words that come from the sciences; it would be unrealistically difficult otherwise.